F.A.Q.

 Where do we meet in Munich?
 At the gate or at the baggage claim?

-We will meet in Terminal Two the nearest information booth just as you come out of customs with your luggage.
+We will meet in Terminal Two the nearest information booth just as you come out of customs with your luggage in Terminal Two.
+For those arriving in Termainal One, we ask you make your way over to Termainal Two.
 We ask for your patience the first day as we gather everyone together.
 If you are arriving on an earlier flight, just relax around the airport.
 There are shops to stroll around and coffee shops to get a lunch with time to get acquainted with others coming in.
-We will meet most of you as you come out of customs in Terminal 2.
+We will meet most of you as you come out of customs in Terminal Two.
 Here we will give you your badges and your luggage tags with your room numbers and hotel assignments.
-Most of you will be arriving at Terminal Two, however the connecting European flights could be coming in at Terminal 1.
-For those, grab a cart and make your way over to Terminal 2 to join the rest of the group.
-We will all meet at the information booth in Terminal 2 just outside of where one comes out of customs.
-The basses will be waiting just outside Terminal 2 with plenty of time to get all the bags loaded.
+Most of you will be arriving at Terminal Two, however the connecting European flights could be coming in at Terminal One.
+For those, grab a cart and make your way over to Terminal Two to join the rest of the group.
+We will all meet at the information booth in Terminal Two just outside of where one comes out of customs.
+The busses will be waiting just outside Terminal Two with plenty of time to get all the bags loaded.
 Our busses will have “Kreuz Reisen” (Kreuz Tours) written on the side, unless we have a Double Decker bus.
 In that case, it will be the only Double Decker there.
 Once our last flight arrives and we get everyone together, we will be on our way.
-Once we arrive in Grassau, we will have a chance to gather at the Hotel Sperrer for a welcome drink and an orientation while the bags are delivered to the rooms.
+Once we arrive at our hotel, we will have a chance to gather for a welcome drink and an orientation while the bags are delivered to the rooms.
 (If you have more than one drink, you are responsible to pay for it with the waitress.)
 We will give everyone a chance to get freshened up before dinner.
-After dinner, we will take a little time to play music and dance after dinner.
+After dinner, there will be a little time to dance after dinner.
 We don’t want you go to bed too early as this will help you get accustomed to your new time change – also known as jet-lag.

 How long will we have to wait for the bus in Munich?

 For those arriving on earlier flights please be patient.
 We realize it’s a long day after experiencing an overnight flight.
 Time passes by fast at the airport.
 There are snack bars and stores to browse or just enjoy the time with new friends.
 Our busses will arrive about the same time as our last flights arrive.
-All flights for our group will be arriving before 12 noon and we should be on our way to Grassau shortly after we round up our last passenger.
+We try to have all flights for our group to arrive before 12 noon.
+We should be on our way to our hotel shortly after we round up our last passenger.

 What is the seating arrangement on the bus?

 There are no seating assignments on the bus.
-We want to give everyone a chance to sit in the two front seats so we allow everyone one opportunity to sit at the front.
-We ask that you take notice of who’s sitting in front of you each time so you can notify us if someone is missing before the bus departs.
+However, we want to give everyone a chance to sit in the two front seats each day.
+In order to give everyone one the opportunity to sit at the front seats, we ask once you have had your turn that day, allow others to have that opportunity.

 This is why it’s good to have the insurance.
 If no fault of yours, you can make a claim to cover your loss of a taxicab ride to the hotel.
-This is also essential information to have if you miss the bus on tour and for your family and friends to contact you.
+Also, it you miss the bus on tour, take note of the the essential information below.
+This is also information to pass on to you family and friends to contact you.

-When will I know what room or hotel I am assigned?
+When will I know my hotel room assignment?

 How do I open and close those windows and doors?